 How do I fold my Real Nappies prefolds?

 Which fold should I use?

 It's really quite individual and depends on what you prefer.
-Our HUG offers three options.
+The Real Nappies HUG offers three options.
 A liquid poo fold, which is good for newborns, particularly if they are breastfeed; a boy fold, for extra absorbency in the front; and a girl fold for absorbency in the middle.
 Most people tend to use the boy/girl fold when the baby has started solids.

 However, there are plenty of other folds you can use and try.
 Find the one that suits you.

 Can I use Infant prefolds in Newborn Covers?

 Yes, you can absolutely mix and match your covers with your pre-folds.
 No one said you have to use the right size pre-fold with the matching size cover.
 Whatever suits your baby.
 This is the great thing about our system, it allows for more flexibility to suit your own baby's needs.

 Check out our page on Washing Your Real Nappies

 We recommend a Dry Pailing method.
 A simple routine is: